borntofrappe/project-euler/018 - Maximum Path Sum I/README.md

 const flat = sums[sums.length - 1].reduce((acc, curr) => [...acc, ...curr], []);
 ```

-With the flat array, we can sort the numbers in ascending order and return the first item, or use `Math.max` knowing that the function can accept a list of numbers.
+With the flat array, we can sort the numbers in ascending order and return the first item, or use `Math.max`, knowing that the function accepts numbers instead of arrays.

 ```js
 return Math.max(...flat);
 ```

+## Wrap Up

+The explanation was quite verbose, but the underlying approach is straightforward: add all the possible values looping through the input array one row at a time.
+Return the greatest value.
+The implementation was more challenging, but was a great way to practice with nested for loops and nested arrays.

+---

+I am actually tempted to see if this solution works for the problem 67 as well, but I'll try to save what promises to be a tougher challenge in about two months' time.
+If you have a better solution, let me know [@borntofrappe](https://twitter.com/borntofrappe).
+Just don't spoil #67, for now.